dn-m/Plan/Rhythm.md

 }
 ```

-Whether or not an `instance` is a "rest" or an actual sounding event.
+Whether or not an `instance` is a "rest" or an actual "sounding" event.

 ```Swift
 enum AbsenceOrEvent <T> {